-Your Name: Date of class.
-Date of class: School: Grade: of Students: Instructor's Name: Did you find the presentation to be: Informative? → Useful? → Active? → Fun? → Did you find the length and content of the If 'no' to any, please describe why not he presentation to be age appropriate?
+Your Name: Date of class: School: Grade: of Students: Instructor's Name: Did you find the presentation to be:Informative? $\rightarrow$ Useful? $\rightarrow$ Active? $\rightarrow$ Fun? $\rightarrow$ If 'no' to any, please describe why not Did you find the length and content of the presentation to be age appropriate?
 If not, why?
 What was the most useful piece of information provided?
 Did the instructor cover all of the learning objectives?
-Distinguish between risky and safe behavior while on or near the water Describe three stages of cold water immersion Explain 1-10-1 and how to survive a cold water immersion event Describe how to choose a life jacket for its intended use Locate manufacturers label on a life jacket; is life jacket U.S. Coast Guard approved?
+Distinguish between risky and safe behavior while on or near the water Describe three stages of cold water immersion Describe how to choose a life jacket for its intended use Locate manufacturers label on a life jacket; is life jacket U.S. Coast Guard approved?
 Explain life jacket serviceability Demonstrate how to wear a life jacket properly and how to check for proper fit Identify legal age requirement for life jacket use On a scale of 1 to 5 (1 = poor, 5 = excellent), please rate the instructor.
 Was instructor on time and prepared?
 Was instructor dressed professionally?
 Was the material presented in an understandable manner?
 Did the instructor demonstrate a thorough knowledge of the subject?
 Was student participation encouraged?
 What were the instructor's strong points?
 Are there any topics that you would like to see that were NOT covered?
 Any other comments or suggestions for the instructor or the program?
-Please submit completed form to annie.grenier@alaska.gov or fax to 269-8907
+Please submit completed form to annie.grenier@alaska.gov or fax to (907) 269-8907